Sujallukhi04/fyntrae/README.md

 - 🚀 **Future Enhancement:**
   - 🔄 **Import:** Import your time tracking data from other applications (Supported: Toggl, Clockify, Timeentry CSV).

-## Roles & Permissions

-Flexflow supports multiple user roles within an organization, each with different levels of access:

-- 👑 **Owner:**
-  - Full access to the organization.
-  - Can delete the organization, transfer ownership.
-- 🛡️ **Admin:**
-  - Full access to the organization, except for actions reserved for the owner.
-- 📊 **Manager:**
-  - Full access to projects, clients, tags, time entries, and reports.
-  - Cannot manage the organization or users.
-- 👤 **Employee:**
-  - Can track time and use the application, but has no administrative rights.
-- 🕳️ **Placeholder:**
-  - Special users that cannot access the organization.
-  - used for access that specific memeber time entry

-## Billable Rates Hierarchy

-Billable rates in Flexflow determine the price per hour for tracked time and can be set at multiple levels.
-**A lower-level rate always overrides a higher-level rate.**

-**Billable rate levels (from highest to lowest priority):**

-1. **Project Member:**
-   - A specific user in a specific project.
-2. **Project:**
-   - All users in a specific project.
-3. **Organization Member:**
-   - A specific user in the organization.
-4. **Organization:**
-   - All users in the organization.

-> **Note:** Setting the billable rate is optional at all levels.

-**How it works:**
-If a billable rate is set for a project member, it overrides the project, organization member, and organization rates.
-If not set, the system checks the next level up.

 ## Tech Stack

 - **Frontend:** React, TypeScript, Vite, Tailwind CSS, Recharts